 Believe it or not, there are hundreds of thousands of pollinators in the world – about 200,000, in fact.
 Yes, that is a full fifth of a million.

 We’re talking hummingbirds and butterflies, moths and beetles, bats and flies, and even ants.

-The most obvious one is bees, and while many people do recognize these as pollinators, they are frequently misunderstood.
+The most obvious one is bees, but while many people recognize them as animals that provide pollination, they are frequently misunderstood.

 See, the honeybee gets all the cred.
-While most pollination occurs at the hands (legs?) of native bees, of which there are more than 4,000 in the United States, but it's actually native bees that carry the bulk of the load.
+Yet most pollination occurs at the hands (legs?) of native bees, of which there are more than 4,000 in the United States.

 Like many of the bugs responsible for keeping our food chain going and our world thriving, these get a bad rap as “pests,” when in reality we depend on them.

 Unfortunately, all of these species face threat from some quarter or other, including: